sci-42ver/SICP_SDF/SDF_notes.md

 - contract meaning.
 See SICP
   > together with specified conditions that these procedures must fulfill in order to be a valid representation or https://htdp.org/2003-09-26/Book/curriculum-Z-H-35.html#node_idx_1852 from https://stackoverflow.com/a/9035697/21294350
-# How to learn
+# *How to learn
 - Check p14, 23~27 (chapter 1 underlined words by searching "section"/"chapter" as what I did when learning SICP) *after reading each chapter*.
-## Check the preface of each chapter and section same as SICP.
+## *Check the preface of each chapter and section same as SICP.
-- done up to section 2.5 not included.
+- done up to section 2.5 included.
-## To check
+## *Chapters to check
-Up to section 2.4.
+Updated up to section 2.5.
 ### chapter 2
-- > In the implementation of section 2.4.1, we used the terms jumping and capturing interchangeably.
+- ~~> In the implementation of section 2.4.1, we used the terms jumping and capturing interchangeably.~~
 ### chapter 3
 - > but they have limitations, which we will discuss in section 3.1.5.
 ### chapter 4
 - > We will see this technique again in chapter 4, where we use it to compile combinations of pattern-matching procedures from patterns.
+### chapter 5
+- > In chapter 5 we will transcend this embedding strategy, using the powerful idea of metalinguistic abstraction.
 ### chapter 6
 - > This is a kind of layering strategy, which we will expand upon in chapter 6.
 # Acknowledgment